Brexit Means Brexit: Selection Bias, Echo Chambers, and Entrenched Opinion on Reddit: The Dataset

 \subsection{Crowd-Sourced Stance Annotation}

 We annotate a subset of submissions using Amazon Mechanical Turk (MTurk)~\cite{mturkapi}.
 Following Mohammad et al.~\cite{mohammad2016semeval}, we adopt three stance classes: \emph{pro-Brexit}, \emph{anti-Brexit}, and \emph{neither}.
 Each submission is annotated by eight workers, with the majority label retained; workers see the full comment thread for context.
-Annotation quality is achieved through three sequential steps: parameter optimisation on small test batches, malicious-worker detection in production, and a low-confidence filter on the final dataset.
+We achieve annotation quality through three steps: parameter optimisation on small test batches, malicious-worker detection in production, and a low-confidence filter on the final dataset.

-\textbf{Step 1 — Parameter optimisation.} We run a series of test batches (200 submissions each), varying one parameter at a time. \Cref{fig:mturk_params} summarises the effects.
-Restricting workers to English-speaking countries improves IAA (inter-annotator agreement: proportion of annotations matching the majority label) by 3.6\%; tightening prior-performance requirements (approval rate [AR]~$\geq 98\%$, minimum HITs completed [MHC]~$\geq 1{,}000$) adds a further 4.5\%.
+\paragraph{Step 1 — Parameter optimisation.} We run a series of test batches (200 submissions each), varying one parameter at a time. \Cref{fig:mturk_params} summarises the effects.
+Restricting workers to English-speaking countries improves IAA (inter-annotator agreement, i.e., the proportion of annotations matching the majority label) by 3.6\%; tightening prior-performance requirements (approval rate [AR]~$\geq 98\%$, minimum HITs completed [MHC]~$\geq 1{,}000$) adds a further 4.5\%.
 The best configuration yields IAA~$= 0.798$, comparable to the $0.82$ reported by Mohammad et al.~\cite{mohammad2016semeval}.

 \newsavebox{\mturkimg}\savebox{\mturkimg}{ }